githubschool/give-thanks/_posts/0000-01-07-cwood-cartera.md

 ---
 layout: slide
-title: "Welcome to our slide deck!"
+title: "Welcome to our awesome slide deck!"
 ---

 This is an amazing caption.
 We have the best captions, everybody says it.
 So good.